ximenesyuri/ximenesyuri.com/content/libs/typed/types.md

 # Annotations, Models and Dependent Types

-As you can note from [table above](#table-1), there is a factory to each annotation in the library `typing`.
-In this sense, you can also think of a `factory` as a way to implement the type annotations from `typing`.
-In this way:
+As you can note from [table above](#table-1), there is a factory associated to each annotation in the library `typing`.
+In this sense, you can also think of a `factory` as a way to implement the type annotations from `typing`:

-> `typed` *can be viewed as a library in which type hints really works*.
+> {typed} *can be viewed as a library in which type hints really work*.

-Note that the _factories_ of `typed` that corresponds to type annotations in `typing ` are always "type operations".
-On other and, we commented that in `typed` there are other kinds of factories.
+Note that the _factories_ of {typed} that corresponds to type annotations in `typing ` are always "type operations".
+On other and, we commented that there are other kinds of factories.
 Therefore, actually

-> `typed` *does much more than just implement type annotations*.
+> {typed} *does much more than just implement type annotations*.

 A special flavor of factories are the so-called _models_.
 They receive a bunch of arguments and produces types that have such arguments as attributes.
 They work similar  to [dataclasses](https://docs.python.org/3/library/dataclasses.html) or to classes that extends `BaseModel` in [pydantic](https://docs.pydantic.dev/latest/), being specially used for data validation (this will be discussed in the sequence - see [here](./models)).
 So:

-> `typed` *provides an effective mechanism for data validation*.
+> {typed} *provides an effective mechanism for data validation*.

 A generic factory is a function `factory: X -> TYPE` that assigns a type to a collection of arguments, hence can be viewed as an "indexed family of types", hence as an implementation of [dependent types](https://en.wikipedia.org/wiki/Dependent_type) in Python: